sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 In any case, it's impossible to name a number for the maximum function length.
 Is it 100 lines?
 20?
 10?
 A hundred seems too big number, but what about 10?
 Sometimes even that would be too long, but sometimes 20 is acceptable.

-Often here are some indicators that suggest to factorize a function, such as comments of code block.
+Often, there are some indicators that suggest factorizing a function, such as comments of code blocks.

 ```cpp
 // Create the left paddle